mel-langhoff/vinyl_collection/README.md

 As a user
 When I visit the vinyls index page
 Then I see a unique list of all artists with
-And I see a link to view all albums next to each artist --will have to fix the order
+And I see a link to view the artist show page

 ### User Story 2